-We have demonstrated that the RFR model can robustly predict wind speeds during most conditions found over the coastal regions of the contiguous US and Hawai'i, and future work will continue to improve this model.
+Since weWe have demonstrated that the RFR model can robustly predict wind speeds during most conditions found over the coastal regions of the contiguous US and Hawai'i, and future work will continue to improve this model.
 This includes investigating the use of machine learning for wind extrapolation over larger regions and potentially exploring the use of more complex models.
 In addition, our RFR model currently lacks the capacity to predict the wind speed gradient inversion of an LLJ, so further research could include identifying other input variables that would be better able to predict these features in an LLJ wind speed profile.
 Despite these limitations, the RFR model introduced here greatly improves on the conventional methods for extrapolating wind profiles, particularly over large regions simultaneously and allows us to robustly produce a wind speed profile product over the coastlines of the contiguous US and Hawai'i.
+In the future, the NOSP product will be updated to the present and will be produced on a near real time basis.